Nico Hoerner Player Props: Cubs vs. Nationals

-Nico Hoerner -- with a slugging percentage of .318 in his past 10 games, including zero homers) -- will be in action for the Chicago Cubs versus the Washington Nationals, with Jake Irvin on the hill, on May 3 at 7:05 PM ET.
+On Thursday, Nico Hoerner (.239 on-base percentage in past 10 games, 113 points below season-long percentage) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Nationals.
+In his last game he had a hitless showing (0-for-2) against the Nationals.

 Nico Hoerner Game Info & Props vs. the Nationals